Hints for a Geon from Causal Dynamic Triangulations: Results

 With this, the subtracted and normalized correlation function for $O=\Delta Q$ and $O=\Delta Q^2$ can be constructed.
 They are shown exemplary at cosmological time $\tau=0$ in figure \ref{prop}.
-Initially, up to a distance of about $s\gtrsim15$, both show a characteristic exponential decay.
-There are also no short-distance artifacts visible, as have been seen in the two-dimensional case \cite{vanderDuin:2024pxb}, probably absorbed by the normalization.
-There is a negative offset, but since this is not flat space, the usual arguments do not hold which would prevent such an effect.
-After that, both correlators again increase, until they eventually drown in noise before reaching the maximal possible spatial distances in our universe.
-Note that this distance is the maximal geodesic distance, and thus different from the estimate in simplices, which is much smaller \cite{MPP:unpublished}.
+Initially, up to a distance of about $s\gtrsim15$, both can be fitted with the ansatz \be a+b\exp(-ms) \ee \no fairly well, as shown in the figure.
+There are also no statistically significant short-distance artifacts visible, as have been seen in the two-dimensional case \cite{vanderDuin:2024pxb}, except perhaps at $s=1$.
+There is a negative offset $a$, but since this is not flat space, the usual arguments do not hold which would prevent such an effect.
+After that, both correlators again increase, until they eventually drown in noise before reaching the maximal possible spatial distances.
+Note that this distance is the maximal geodesic distance, and thus different from the estimate in simplices, which is smaller.
+In the same figure \ref{prop}, we also show the result for the correlation function of the curvature scalar $R$, obtained for each measurement of $Q$ separately using \pref{ricci} for values of $\delta\gtrsim 4$ on the smallest system.
+While significantly statistically more noisy, it shows the same behavior, and can be fitted with the same mass.
+This suggests that the result for the mass is not too dependent on $\delta$.
+This is in line with the fact, discussed in the appendix, that the $QQ$ correlator becomes fairly independent of $\delta$ above $\delta\gtrsim 4$.
+This gives confidence that the extracted mass parameter is a genuine physical quantity.
+A similar investigation on a larger system will, however, require more than an order of magnitude more computing time.

-Most importantly, the correlators for both operator choices display the same exponential decay, with a mass parameter which agrees between the two within errors.
-The extracted mass values are shown in Fig.~\ref{mass}, and is in direct correspondence with the universality of the choice of interpolating operators in the LSZ reduction.
+Most importantly, the correlators for both operator choices $O=\Delta Q$ and $O=\Delta Q^2$, as well as $O=R$, display the same exponential decay, with a mass parameter which agrees within errors.
+The extracted mass values $m$ from the fit \pref{fitform} is shown for the choices $O=\Delta Q$ and $O=\Delta Q^2$ in Fig.~\ref{mass}.
+That they agree within error is what is expected if the result is independent of the choice of interpolating operators in the LSZ reduction.
 The result is thus, over sufficiently short distances $s\lesssim 40l_\text{Planck}\sim l_\text{Universe}/2$, consistent with a massive particle-like behavior, and thus a geon interpretation.
 The fact that the behavior changes over longer distances is worth noting and raises questions about possible explanations.

 The shape of the correlators remains roughly the same, and gets only more compressed with increasing cosmological time, and thus decreasing spatial extent of the universe.
 However, as Fig.~\ref{mass} shows, the mass parameter, determining the exponential decay, is relatively stable, except during the phase of rapid expansion, where it quickly rises.
 It remains, however, approximately the same for both operators.
 This suggest that during the expansion of the Universe in our CDT simulations, the properties of geons changes drastically, but are more or less constant at times of (roughly) constant extension.
 This pattern is the same for all volumes, and we observe no statistically significant volume dependence.
 The masses, averaged over $0\le\tau<12$, are found to be 0.18(1), 0.16(1), 0.17(3) for the $Q$ correlator and 0.14(1), 0.17(1), 0.15(3) for the $Q^2$ correlator, for $N_\text{simp}$ being 80k, 160k, and 320k, respectively.
 It would correspond to a mass of $\sim 0.09 M_\text{Planck}$ using the result of \cite{Ambjorn:2008wc}.